GTA 6 Properties, Real Estate & Businesses: Become the King of Vice City

 Vice City: The Town Where Everything’s for Sale

 Remember GTA Vice City back in 2002?
 That moment you bought your first property — the Malibu Club, the film studio, the print works — and realized that GTA wasn’t just a game about shooting and stealing cars.
 It was a criminal empire simulator.
-And honestly, nothing has ever matched the thrill of watching your businesses rake in cash while you cruise the streets without a care in the world.
+Nothing has ever quite matched the satisfaction of watching your businesses rake in cash while you cruise the streets without a care in the world.

 Properties in GTA: A Rollercoaster History

-Before we speculate about GTA 6, a quick look back is in order.
-Because Rockstar’s property system has had its ups and downs.
+Before speculating about GTA 6, a quick look back is in order.
+Rockstar’s property system has had its ups and downs.

 GTA Vice City (2002): The Birth